Medical Detox Treatment

 Who Needs Help from a Medical Detox Center?

-Almost anyone who engages in heavy alcohol consumption and drug abuse and has a strong physical addiction is a candidate for medical detox.
+Anyone who engages in heavy alcohol consumption and drug abuse and has a strong physical addiction is a candidate for medical detox.
 With that said, certain kinds of addictions may benefit more than others.

 Individuals using any of the following drugs may need medically supervised detox: